frankiesanjana/all-about-penguins/README.md

 - The Code Institute GitPod [template](https://github.com/Code-Institute-Org/gitpod-full-template) on GitHub was used to create my repository for this project.
 - [Balsamiq](https://balsamiq.com/) was used to develop wireframes for the project.
 - Thanks to Ed Stanley and Lorna Wilson for Safari testing and feedback.
+- Thank you to my mentor Dick Vlaanderen for project guidance and review.
+- Thanks to my fellow students for support, advice and encouragement via Slack.